services and programs

 plastic and reconstructive surgery clinics

-Clinic appointments are available on both Dayton Children’s campuses throughout the month.
+Clinic appointments are available on Dayton Children’s main campus, as well as our Springboro campus.
 Our team cares for the full spectrum of conditions and injuries requiring plastic and reconstructive surgery.
 Specialized clinics include those for children with a cleft lip/palate, craniofacial abnormality or vascular anomaly such as:

 your clinic visit

 Thank you for choosing Dayton Children’s for your child’s plastic surgery care.
 Before making an appointment, we ask that you obtain a physician referral.
 The central scheduling department will contact you once we receive the referral.

 Please bring the following to the first visit:

 - Test results (we have access to results for any test performed at Dayton Children’s)

 The Dayton Children’s plastic and reconstructive surgery clinic is located on the hospital’s main campus.
 A typical visit to the clinic involves a physical exam, conversation about any test results and medication needs, and an opportunity to ask questions and discuss the potential need for surgery.
 We may recommend additional tests or a consultation with another pediatric specialist before creating your child’s personalized treatment plan.

 Dayton Children’s offers a comprehensive clinic for children with cleft lip/cleft palate.
 Our plastic and reconstructive surgeons play an important role on the multidisciplinary team, offering complex surgical repairs to improve a child’s ability to breathe, eat and talk, as well as enhance the child’s appearance.
 But surgery is just one aspect of the care we offer for children with cleft lip/cleft palate.
 Learn more

 Dayton Children’s offers multidisciplinary care for children with a craniofacial condition, such as: